 Tony Souza, Treasurer

 Tony is a founding member of Way Way Off-Broadway Theatre Company and currently serves as the Managing Director.
 Tony has worked both on stage and behind-the-scenes in the theatre for a number of years.
-Outside of the theatre, Tony works as a firefighter/paramedic for the City of Roswell Fire Department, and is also a full-time faculty instructor for ENMU-Roswell’s EMS Education Program.
+Outside of the theatre, Tony works as a firefighter/paramedic for the City of Carlsbad Fire Department, and is also an adjunct faculty instructor for ENMU-Roswell’s EMS Education Program.
 He is also a recent graduate of Leadership Roswell, Class of 2018.